-Admission into the Integrative Studies BS program requires the following:
+Admission into the Integrative Studies AA program requires the following:

 For transfer students coming from other FSU programs or from other institutions:

-Admission to FSU in good standing; cumulative GPA of at least 2.0; initial interview with Program Coordinator (in person or by phone).
+Admission to FSU in good standing; cumulative GPA of at least 2.0; initial consultation with Program Coordinator (online or by phone).

-All Integrative Studies BS graduates must fulfill the following:
+All Integrative Studies AA graduates must fulfill the following:

-Completion of the University General Education requirement; a minimum of 120 credits with a minimum of 40 at the 300 or higher level; a minimum of 30 credits taught by FSU; a cumulative grade point average of 2.0 or higher; completion of the Integrative Studies program in consultation with the Program Coordinator; and all other University requirements.
+Completion of the University General Education requirement; a minimum of 60 credits with a minimum of 15 credits of Ferris classes (FSU Residency requirement); a cumulative grade point average of 2.0 or higher; completion of the Integrative Studies program in consultation with the Program Coordinator; and all other University requirements.